genomicsengland/panelapp/docker/prod/README.md

 ## SQS queue

-The application uses an SQS queue named `panelapp` to schedule jobs picked up by _worker_.
+The application uses an SQS queue named `panelapp` to schedule jobs picked up by _Worker_.

-It is recommended to create the SQS queue beforehand do not provide the application with permission to create any queues (if the queue does not exist the application try to create it, but this is not secure).
+It is recommended to create the SQS queue beforehand and do NOT give the application permissions to create queues (if the queue does not exist the application try to create it, but this is not secure).

 The queue **_Visibility Timeout_ must be `360` (seconds)**.

-If _Visibility Timeout_  is different, override the `SQS_QUEUE_VISIBILITY_TIMEOUT` settings to match queue timeout.
+If different, do not forget to override `SQS_QUEUE_VISIBILITY_TIMEOUT` to match queue timeout.

-> If the _Visibility Timeout_ does not match what the application is expecting, Celery will try to create a new queue
+> If the _Visibility Timeout_ does not match what the application is expecting, Celery will try to create a new queue.
-> and get an error, if it does not have permissions (it should not have)

 ## Database

-The application expects a PostgreSQL-compatible DB: either Aurora or RDS.
+The application expects a PostgreSQL-compatible DB.
+Either Aurora or RDS.

 ## AWS resource security

 Authentication with the database uses username and password (part of `DATABASE_URL`).

-Authentication between application and SQS and S3 should use IAM Roles.
+Access SQS and S3 should be authorised using IAM Policy.

 No `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be explicitly passed to the application (this is not secure!)